-- D3.
-Indicate terms for which transfers may enroll: Fall Spring Summer - D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-Yes
+- D4.
+Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? ∑ Yes □ No

 If yes, what is the minimum number of credits and the unit of measure?
 30 Semester Hours

 D5.
 Indicate all items required of transfer students to apply for admission: